Graval History, Family Crest & Coats of Arms

-Origins Available: English
+- Origins Available:

 Graval is one of the many new names that came to England following the Norman Conquest of 1066.
-The Graval family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy
+The Graval family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy.

 Early Origins of the Graval family

 The surname Graval was first found in Buckinghamshire where they held a family seat soon after the Norman Conquest.
-They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy
+They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy.

 Accompanying the Conqueror at Hastings in 1066 the family, father William and son Robert, became under-tenants of the Giffards in Buckinghamshire.
 Richard, son of Robert, married Isabel, daughter and heiress of Gautier Giffard, Earl of Buckingham, thus inheriting the title which would later become the Duke of Buckingham.
 Although the Harleian Society claims there is no relationship to the west country Grevilles in Gloucester, a branch which emerged about 1250, we find this most unlikely.

 Early History of the Graval family

 This web page shows only a small excerpt of our Graval research.
-Another 311 words (22 lines of text) covering the years 1250, 1267, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Graval History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1250, 1267, 1554, 1628, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Graval History in all our PDF Extended History products and printed products wherever possible.

 Graval Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Greville, Grevill, Graville, Gravill, Gravell, Gravelle, Gravel, Grevil, Grevile, Gravile and many more.

 Early Notables of the Graval family (pre 1700)

-Migration of the Graval family to the New World and Oceana
+Migration of the Graval family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Graval or a variant listed above were: Ffrancis Grevill, who came to Virginia in 1620; John Grevill, a bonded passenger, who arrived in America in 1740; John Gravell, aged 16, who settled in Jamaica in 1685.